Sample submission

 Preparing sample plates

 Depending on the library protocol used for your project, we request that you leave the last 1-2 well(s) (G12/H12) empty on each plate.
-We always include a negative control during library preparation (and for certain applications a positive control is also included).
-Please contact us for details.
+We include a negative control for some of our library preparations and for certain applications also a positive control.

 Samples must be placed column-wise, starting from A1, B1, C1 and so on.
 Please make sure there are no empty wells between samples.